klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 ## governance_getParams <a id="governance_getparams"></a>

-The `getParams` returns governance parameters at specific block.
+The `getParams` returns governance parameters at a specific block.

 **Parameters**